 Goverd Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Goverd has appeared include A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.

 Early Notables of the Goverd family (pre 1700)

-More information is included under the topic Early Goverd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Goverd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Goverd family to Ireland